Stress, Cortisol, and IBS Flares: The Missing Piece

 Motility shifts.
 CRH and the autonomic nervous system change how hard and how fast your gut contracts, with cortisol as the slower downstream arm of the same response.
 In IBS-D, acute stress often speeds colonic motility, which is why a tense morning can send you to the bathroom three times before 10 AM.
 IBS-C patterns are more mixed in the literature, but altered HPA signaling shows up across subtypes.
 Studies that infused CRH directly showed IBS patients had bigger colonic motor responses than healthy controls: the same signal, more gut movement.

 Visceral hypersensitivity gets worse.
 Stress amplifies pain signaling from the gut.
 The same amount of gas that registered as mild pressure last week registers as real pain this week because your central and peripheral pain processing is dialed up by stress hormones.
-This is the physiological backbone of visceral hypersensitivity, which we cover in more depth in visceral hypersensitivity explained.
+This is the physiological backbone of visceral hypersensitivity, which gets more depth in visceral hypersensitivity explained.

 Barrier function and the microbiome take a hit.
 Chronic stress increases intestinal permeability, activates mast cells, and shifts the microbial populations in your gut.
 Microbial metabolites like short-chain fatty acids interact with immune signaling, nerve endings, and gut-brain communication, so when the microbiome shifts under stress, that signaling shifts too.
 Stress doesn't just make your gut feel worse in the moment.
 It changes the ecology that produces gut function over time.

-Put those three together and you have the mechanism behind the "same food, different week" pattern.
+Those three mechanisms combine to produce the "same food, different week" pattern.
 Your symptom threshold for a given FODMAP load isn't fixed.
 It moves with your stress state, just like it moves with your menstrual cycle.

 Why stress is the variable that breaks your diet